ID529/lectures/README.md

 ## Tuesday January 17th

-- 1:30-2:00 Activity: Discussion of Onikye et al reproduction article
+- 1:30-1:50 Activity: Discussion of Onikye et al reproduction article
-- 2:00-2:30 Lecture: Introduction to R Packages
+- 1:50-2:10 Lecture: Introduction to R Packages
-- 2:30-3:00 Demonstration of how to create R packages that standardize data loading and cleaning processes
+- 2:10-2:30 Demonstration of how to create R packages that standardize data loading and cleaning processes
+- 2:30-2:40 Break
-- 3:00-3:30 Lecture: How to use R Markdown to produce reproducible reports including tables, visualizations, and inline-quantitative statements.
+- 2:40-3:10 Lecture: How to use R Markdown to produce reproducible reports including tables, visualizations, and inline-quantitative statements.
-- 3:30-4:00 Activity: Experiment with different R Markdown features
+- 3:10-3:30 Activity: Experiment with different R Markdown features
+- 3:30-3:50 Lecture: Advice for Debugging
-- 3:30-4:00 Activity: Discussion of online resource exercise
+- 3:50-4:10 Activity: Debugging
-- 3:30-4:00 Activity: Discussion of online resource exercise
+- 4:10-4:30 Activity: Online resources exercise
+- 4:30-4:45 Demonstration of how to do the homework
+- 4:45-5:30 Time to do the homework, work on the final project together, peruse recommended materials

 Recommended Reading: